The Art of the Campfire - How to Build and Maintain the Perfect Blaze

 Congratulations!
 You’ve successfully built your campfire—but now comes maintenance because fires don’t just sit there looking pretty; they require care too!
 Keep adding fuel logs gradually as needed but avoid smothering it under heaps of wood—you want cozy warmth rather than smoke-filled chaos!

-Interestingly enough, keeping water nearby is also essential—not just for putting out rogue flames but also for cooking delicious meals over said fire!
+Keeping water nearby is also essential—not just for putting out rogue flames but also for cooking delicious meals over said fire!
 Trust me; nothing tastes better than beans cooked right over glowing embers after hiking all day—even if they were from a can!

 Enjoying The Experience While Staying Safe